-- 8. Assign the network created previously and its Default Auth Role to a site and save. - Go to Configure > Sites and select a site. - Select the Device Groups tab and select a device group. - Beside the Profile field, select 🖍 to edit the device group profile. - Go to the Networks tab and select the configured network. - Go to the Roles tab and select the configured Default Auth Role.
+- 9. Assign the network created previously and its Default Auth Role to a site and save. - Go to Configure > Sites and select a site. - Select the Device Groups tab and select a device group. - Beside the Profile field, select ✓ to edit the device group profile. - Go to the Networks tab and select the configured network. - Go to the Roles tab and select the configured Default Auth Role.

 Associate clients to the SSID of the Network, when prompted for the username and password, use the username and password created with the New User.
 The external NAC server matches the rule you created under New Rule and upon successful authentication sends an Access-Accept and a Filter-ID Enterprise User.
-The ExtremeCloud IQ Controller Access Control engine ignores the Filter-ID and applies the Default Auth Role that was configured under Network Settings.
+The ExtremeCloud IQ Controller Access Control engine applies the Enterprise User Role instead of the Default Auth Role that was configured under Network Settings.